 The United Kingdom is a sovereign state in Europe.
 Its boundaries include the island of Great Britain, the northeastern portion of the island of Ireland, and several other smaller islands.
 The United Kingdom is surrounded by North Sea, English Channel, Atlantic Ocean, and the Celtic Sea.
-The country has the 12th longest coastline in the world.
+The country has the 13th longest coastline in the world (12th if Antarctica is not considered).
 The United Kingdom covers a total area of 242,500 square kilometers, making it the 11th largest country in Europe and 78th in the world.
 The country has an estimated population of 65.1 million, the fourth most densely populated country in Europe.
 The United Kingdom is a developed economy with some of the best-developed cities in the world, the largest of which are looked at below.
-All of the largest cities in the United Kingdom are located in England.

-Manchester has a population of 2,794,000 inhabitants, which makes it the third largest city in the United Kingdom by population.
+Manchester has a population of 2.6 million inhabitants, which makes it the second largest city in the United Kingdom by population.
 Manchester was ranked as a beta world city by Globalization and World Cities Research Network in 2014.
 The city is the third most visited in the United Kingdom because of its culture, media links, architecture, scientific output, social impact, and sports clubs.
 Manchester has been called Europe’s most affordable city with a cost of living index below 95.

 List of the Largest Cities in the United Kingdom